 How are highway safety improvement projects advanced for implementation?

-Competitive application process

-Selection committee

-◯ Other- Regional HSIP projects based on recommendation noted above.
+Other- Regional HSIP projects based on recommendation noted above.

-Other-The Priority Investigation Loca ation process mentioned above.

-the relative importance of each proces rankings.
-If weights are entered, the su projects for implementation.
-For the methods selected, indicate s in project prioritization.
-Enter either the weights or numerical im must equal 100.
-If ranks are entered, indicate ties by giving the next highest rank (as an example: 1, 2, 2, 4).
+Select the processes used to prioritize projects for implementation.
+For the methods selected, indicate the relative importance of each process in project prioritization.
+Enter either the weights or numerical rankings.
+If weights are entered, the sum must equal 100.
+If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).

-Relative Weight in Scoring

-Rank of Priority Consideration

-⊠Ranking based on B/C 2
+Ranking based on B/C 2

-1
+Available funding 1

-☐Incremental B/C
+Incremental B/C

 Ranking based on net benefit 2

 Cost Effectiveness 2

-and availablity of funding or via a statewide competitive
+CARDS projects are selected regionally based upon priority and availablity of funding or via a statewide competitive application process.

-application process.
+Program:

-Program: Low-Cost Spot Improvements
+Low-Cost Spot Improvements